Pace-Runner/IV-Surface-and-Recovery-Theorem-Plot/README.md

 The prices of options you see aren't based on what people actually think will happen to a stock.
 They're based on what a hypothetical risk neutral investor would pay.
 That's useful for pricing options, but it doesn't tell you what's going to happen in the real world.
-In 2015, Stephen Ross published a theorey: he showed that under certain conditions, you can actually extract real-world probabilities from option prices.
+In 2015, Stephen Ross published a theory: he showed that under certain conditions, you can actually extract real-world probabilities from option prices.
 Not risk-neutral probabilities.

 This project implements that theorem and visualizes it in 3D.